vtex-apps/io-documentation/docs/en/Recipes/development/preparing-your-app-distribution.md

 You can add mobile and desktop screenshots by saving them into sub-folders for each device.
 For example: `public/metadata/images/screenshots/mobile` and `public/metadata/images/screenshots/desktop`.

-Check out the images’ guidelines at the [Marketing Assets guidelines](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-business-guidelines-marketing-assets) for more information.
+Check out the images’ guidelines at the [Marketing guidelines](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-business-guidelines-marketing-assets) for more information.

 ### The `licenses` folder